-It's no good using impregnable computer protection software if anyone can walk into your business and steal your PCs.
+It's no good using impregnable computer protection software if anyone can walk into your business and steal your devices.
 Take steps to ensure physical security:

 - Keep your business premises secure.
 Use good locks on doors and windows, install an alarm and control who can enter your building.

 - Secure individual computers.
 Lock computers to desks with security cables.
-Lock away portable equipment like laptops when it's not in use.
+Lock away mobile devices like laptops and tablets when not in use.

 - Isolate network servers.
 Your server is the hub of your IT system, so keep it locked in a separate room and limit access to essential personnel.

 - Think about natural disasters too.
 Keep key equipment where it's less likely to be affected by floods, and install fire prevention equipment.

 - Security mark computers and components.
 This discourages thieves and makes recovery of stolen equipment more likely.

 Take special care of portable items like laptops, smart phones and memory sticks.
 These are easily stolen, lost or damaged.
 In such cases, the data stored on the devices is often worth more than the hardware itself, so make sure files are backed up elsewhere and that you have 'remote wipe' or 'remote kill' enabled so that you can prevent your data getting into the wrong hands.

 Computer protection is best approached in a structured way.
 Analyse the risks faced by your business and how to protect against them by putting together a security plan.
 You also need strong IT policies covering key aspects of computer protection:

 - What kind of internet use and material is unacceptable.